gloveboxes/Serverless-IoT-and-Python-Functions/README.md

 ---

-## Create an Azure IoT Hub, Register a device and Test.
+## Create an Azure IoT Hub, Register a device and Test

 The Azure IoT Raspberry Pi Simulator is a great way to get started building an Azure IoT Solution.